SMIK Wing Foiling

 When jumping this is even further evident with the wing not folding in half, aiding hang time and lift.

-The draft moved forward enhancing upwind ability, reducing stalling as you point closer to the wind whilst also taking you deeper off the wind
+The draft has moved forward, enhancing upwind ability, reducing stalling as you point closer to the wind whilst also taking you deeper off the wind.

-To plagiarize a popular surf brands phrase Only a smik wing - surfer knows the feeling.
+To plagiarize a popular surf brands phrase, 'only a SMIK wing-surfer knows the feeling'.
 And unlike other brands who have different wings for different purposes.
-SMIK covers surf freeride and race.
+SMIK Wing Dings cover surf, freeride and race.
 And firmly believe we’re ahead of the game in all formats, with the one wing.

 Rigid Handles are maintained to convert rig tensions directly through your hands.
 There’s no point having a tight leach and rigid struts with the direct connection to that efficiency lost through sloppy handles.
 When you pump the wing, the transition of power from the wings leech creates direct drive to your foil thus, instantaneous lift.
 A crisp, direct feel which will be unrivalled.

-Placed either side of the center strut allows for super rapid deflation.
+Placed either side of the center strut, they allow for super rapid deflation.